From Ohio History Central

 Fort Necessity was a small stockade in western Pennsylvania built by Virginia Militia led by George Washington in 1754.

-Beginning in the 1740s both England and France had merchants engaged in the fur trade with the Native Americans in the Ohio Country.
+Beginning in the 1740s both England and France had merchants engaged in the fur trade with American Indians peoples in the Ohio Country.
 By the 1750s, English colonists, especially the investors in the Ohio Company, also hoped to convert the wilderness into viable farms.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.